Providing feedback on student assessment

 (18) To ensure that feedback to students is meaningful and formative, it must be clearly linked to the assessment criteria and must be aimed at assisting learning, rewarding achievement, providing encouragement, explaining results and enabling students to improve their understanding and performance.

-(20) Students should receive feedback on assessment tasks in time to benefit them in preparing for the next assessment task.
+(84a) Students should receive feedback on assessment tasks in time to benefit them in preparing for the next assessment task.
 Students who submit their work by the original due date should normally be provided with feedback within 15 working days.

-An audit of assessment and feedback practices conducted in the Faculty in 2018 indicated that student satisfaction with the feedback they receive is lower in comparison to other scales.
+Student evaluation responses indicate that student satisfaction with the feedback they receive is lower in comparison to other scales.
 That is, they are more dissatisfied with feedback than with other teaching practices.

 - There’s a poor understanding of what constitutes feedback (staff and students)